-Author: Joseph Haslag, Other
+Author: Joseph Haslag, University of Missouri

 Key Findings: A hypothetical withdrawal of Missouri banks from commercial and agricultural lending would cause job losses reducing employment by five percent and result in (discounted) output losses over the next 25 year equal to two-thirds of Missouri's current GDP.

 Key Findings: Black-owned banks declined in number, 2000 to 2014, while banks owned by Asian Americans, Native Americans and Hispanics increased.
 Black-owned banks became increasing isolated in highly segregated communities where poverty is prevalent

 Reaction to the Continuing Relevance and Importance of the Community Bank Business Model Session- Robin A. Prager and William Dana Jr.

 The Continuing Relevance and Importance of the Community Bank Business Model - Moderated Question and Answer Session

 Research Paper Session 2

 Key Findings: The paper examines the overall economies of scale among publicly traded banks, as of 2013, and finds that large banks (assets more than $10 billion) are more efficient than large community banks and large community banks are more efficient than small community banks in terms of their abilities to achieve high market values for assets.
 The authors also find that large community banks, but not small community banks or large banks, enhance their performance (become more efficient) by originating more small business loans.

 Key Findings: Economies of scale in satisfying regulatory requirements were evident in a sample of 469 community banks surveyed in 2015.
 Higher (lower) compliance expenses, moreover, did not necessarily lead to better (worse) regulatory ratings.